Logo

 good credit score for a car

-The typical car buyer has a credit score of 732 for new car loans and 665 for used car loans, according to Experian’s Q2 2021 report.
-But don’t be alarmed if your score isn’t there yet—these are just averages, and qualifying for an auto loan can be subjective.
-A good credit score doesn’t guarantee approval and a below-average credit score won’t necessarily prevent you from qualifying.
+According to Experian’s Q1 2024 State of the Automotive Finance Market report, the typical car buyer needs a credit score of 755 for new car loans and 686 for used car loans.
+However, don’t be alarmed if your score isn’t there yet—these are just averages, and qualifying for an auto loan can be subjective.
+A higher credit score doesn’t guarantee approval and a below-average credit score won’t necessarily prevent you from qualifying either.

-Of course, it’s always better to have a good credit score—and it certainly doesn’t hurt your chances of qualifying for a car loan.
+Of course, having a good credit score (670-739[1]) is always better—and it increases your chances of qualifying for a car loan.

-And it makes sense.
+It makes sense.
 Think about the process from a lender’s perspective.
 Imagine you’re trying to decide whether or not to lend a stranger money, with the promise they’d return the funds.
-Would you lend money to someone with a history of missed debt payments?
-Or would you prefer to lend money to someone who has made their payments on time historically?
+Would you lend money to someone with a history of missed payments?
+Or would you prefer to lend money to someone who has historically made their payments on time?
 That’s why lenders prefer applicants with good credit scores.

-It’s not much of a surprise that a better credit score can help you save money—but how much varies by lender.
+How much you save may vary by lender.
 For example, if you have a $20,000 new car loan with a 36-month term, here’s how your credit score could impact your monthly payment and total interest.

 FICO score